Charlie-J-Martin/localstack-demo/README.md

 ![Screenshot 2024-10-08 at 11 57 59](https://github.com/user-attachments/assets/bdaf4bd1-30e6-4169-b98b-b4bd9cb3cc5b)

 9. Now that we have messages in our queue, let's process them.
 In the `trade-consumer` folder, you will find two files:
 - `consumeMessages.ts` - Responsible for fetching trades from the queue.
-Each fetched trade is logged into the terminal, and once processed, the message is deleted from the queue.
-This file also contains a poll queue function which will fetch messages from the queue every second.
+Each trade is logged in the terminal, and once processed, the corresponding message is removed from the queue.
+This file also includes a function that polls the queue every second for new messages.
 - `main.ts` -  Entry point for consuming trades.
-This function will poll the queue for messages.
+This function polls the queue for messages.

 10. To consume the trades, navigate to the 'trade-consumer' folder
 ```